davecaruso/sequencer/readme.md

 # dave's creative toolkit

 these are all the tools i use for building videos and music. there are two parts of this repository: custom software which all runs as one mega-program, and also plugins for other software. it's all placed in this one repository to keep it all central.

-it is being activly developed and is not intended for others to use